-Figure 12: Mandibles were grouped into three age cohorts: group I (ages 0 to 6 years), group II (ages 7 to 12 years) and group III (ages 13 to 19 years).
+Figure 12: Mandibles are binned into three age groups: group I (ages 0 and 6), group II (ages 7 and 12) and group III (ages 13 and 19).
 Each row shows the mean group differences of the displacement: group II - group I (first row) and group III - group II (second row).
 The arrows are the mean displacement differences and colors indicate their lengths in mm.
-Longer arrows imply more mean displacement.